mittagessen/HTRMoPo/README.md

     Processing ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━ 100% 0:00:00
     Model name: /home/mittagessen/.local/share/htrmopo/0ac39ba5-8f85-5ea1-913a-f84a13ca756f

 Models are placed per default in reproducible locations in the application state dir printed after the download is finished.
 The `-o` option allows customization of that behavior:

     ~> htrmopo get -o manu 10.5281/zenodo.7547437
     Processing ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━ 100% 0:00:00
     Model name: /home/mittagessen/manu

+#### Publishing models

+There are two modes of publishing ATR models with the `htrmopo` command.
+The first creates new stand-alone deposits while the second one creates a new version of an existing record that will all be grouped under the same concept DOI.
+Updating a model deposit is usually done when a prior model is retrained with additional training data, the metadata has been refined, or additional evaluation has been done.

+The calls for both modes are very similar, the only difference being `-d` option giving the DOI of an existing model deposit in the repository:

+    ~> htrmopo publish -i model_card.md -a ${ACCESS_TOKEN} model_dir
+    Uploading ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━ 100% 0:00:00
+    model PID: 10.5072/zenodo.146629

+    ~> htrmopo publish -d 10.5072/zenodo.146502 -i model_card.md -a ${ACCESS_TOKEN} model_dir
+    Uploading ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━ 100% 0:00:00
+    model PID: 10.5072/zenodo.146627